 What to Major in to Become a Psychiatrist: Degree Options

-After earning a bachelor's degree that satisfies pre-medicine studies, prospective psychiatrists may apply to medical school.
-The Doctor of Medicine program lasts four years and includes both traditional coursework and intensive clinical training--with the former more heavily featured in the first half of the curriculum.
-In the first two years, students complete coursework in anatomy and physiology, biochemistry and other foundational courses while they work directly with patients to promote individual and public health, diagnose illnesses and treat disease.
+The Doctor of Medicine program lasts four years and includes both traditional coursework and intensive clinical training.
+In the first two years, students complete foundational courses while they work directly with patients.

 Admittance to this degree program requires a bachelor's degree from an accredited institution that satisfies pre-medicine prerequisite coursework, such as chemistry, organic chemistry and biology; experience with lab work is also expected.
 Other requirements include a high undergraduate GPA, letters of recommendation, an interview and satisfactory scores on the Medical College Admissions Test (MCAT).